UC DAVIS CHPS LAB

 Picture

-The left figure shows our human-autonomy teaming setup while the right figure shows the performances of our classifiers evaluated against test data.
+The left figure shows our human-autonomy teaming setup, while the right figure shows the performances of our classifiers evaluated against test data.

 Reducing Pesticide Risk by Using Drones to Enhance Performance of Biological Control (07/18-12/21)

-In recent years, unmanned aerial systems (UAS) and other unmanned systems (UxS) have found their way onto the battleground to extend the reach of military forces, providing essential intelligence, surveillance and reconnaissance (ISR) as well as payload delivery and recovery.
-The increasing capability of such systems, particularly small and light-weight UxS swarms, has offered the Navy, the Marine Corps, and other military branches a significant opportunity to potentially reduce cost, increase system resiliency, and enhance operation effectiveness.
-However, one fundamental challenge impeding the wide deployment of small-scale UxS and UxS swarms is energy efficiency particularly in the context of complex military missions.
-This project aimed to tackle this challenge by investigating the fundamental physics governing the UAS energy performance and improving the mission KPIs through energy-oriented planning and control.This was a collaborated work with Dr. Xinfan Lin.
+In recent years, uncrewed aerial systems (UAS) and other uncrewed systems (UxS) have found their way onto the battleground to extend the reach of military forces, providing essential intelligence, surveillance, and reconnaissance (ISR) as well as payload delivery and recovery.
+The increasing capability of such systems, tiny and lightweight UxS swarms, has offered the Navy, the Marine Corps, and other military branches a significant opportunity to potentially reduce cost, increase system resiliency, and enhance operation effectiveness.
+However, energy efficiency is one fundamental challenge impeding the broad deployment of small-scale UxS and UxS swarms, particularly in complex military missions.
+This project aimed to tackle this challenge by investigating the fundamental physics governing the UAS energy performance and improving the mission KPIs through energy-oriented planning and control.
+This was a collaborative work with Dr. Xinfan Lin.
 The project was funded by the NEPTUNE 1.0 Program of the ONR.

 Data-Driven Personalized Training of Next-Generation Workforce (07/16-06/18)

-The video on the left shows the gaze data of an expert performing a manual grinding task; while the video on the right shows the gaze data of a novice performing the same task.
+The video on the left shows the gaze data of an expert performing a manual grinding task, while the video on the right shows the gaze data of a novice performing the same task.

 Location